 FIRE 0177.
-All-Risk Command Operations for Company Officers - CO 2D Unit: 1.5
+All-Risk Command Operations for Company Officers - CO 2D

-Prerequisite: Completion of California State Firefighter II educational requirements; completion of FIRE 173 and FIRE 241 with grades of "C" or better
+Prerequisite: Completion of California State Firefighter II educational requirements; completion of FIRE 173 and FIRE 241 with grades of "C" or

 Designed for the working firefighter.
-Provides information on conducting incident size-up; developing and implementing an initial plan of action involving single and multi-unit operations for various types of emergency incidents to mitigate the situation following agency safety procedures; conducting pre-incident planning; and developing and conducting a post-incident analysis.
+Provides information on conducting incident size-up; developing and implementing an initial plan of action involving single and multi-unit operations for various types of emergency incidents to mitigate the situation following agency safety procedures; conducting pre-incident planning; and developing and conducting a postincident analysis.
 One of a series of courses required for Company Officer certification by California State Fire Training.
 (CSU-with unit limitation)